Colimits of internal categories: A characterisation of when has -colimits

 \begin{cor} There exist Conduch\'{e} fibrations between double categories that are not exponentiable. \end{cor}

 \begin{proof} Let $\E=\Cat$.
-By Theorem~\ref{thm: characterisation}, if all Conduch\'{e} fibrations of double categories (i.e. in $\Cat(\Cat)$) were exponentiable then all coequaliser diagrams in $\Cat(\Cat)$ would be stable under pullback along discrete conduch\'{e} fibrations, which would imply that $\Cat$ has pullback stable coequalisers.
-It is well-known that $\Cat$ does not have pullback stable coequalisers. \end{proof}
+By Theorem~\ref{thm: characterisation}, if all Conduch\'{e} fibrations of double categories (i.e. in $\Cat(\Cat)$) were exponentiable then all coequaliser diagrams in $\Cat(\Cat)$ would be stable under pullback along discrete conduch\'{e} fibrations, which would imply that $\Cat$ has pullback-stable coequalisers.
+However, $\Cat$ does not have pullback-stable coequalisers--- a simple counterexample is given on \cite{ncatlab:exponentials}. \end{proof}

 In \cite{niefield2020exponentiability}, Conduch\'{e} fibrations of double categories are called \emph{pre-exponentiable} because they are shown to satisfy a lax exponentiability condition.

 \begin{remark}